dmgorlesky1/Stock-Option-Checker/README.md

 -Check for stocks that increase price cap

--If possible, I'd like to make some performance fixes, a way to automatically update the input file as new tickers IPOor go over my $120 range, and handle the program quitting before finishing (may just have it somehow rerun without any user interaction until finished)
+-If possible, I'd like to make some performance fixes, a way to automatically update the input file as new tickers IPO, or go over my $120 range.
+I'd also like for it to handle the program quitting before finishing (may just have it somehow rerun without any user interaction until finished)